 My First 5 Months of Blogging

 5 months!!
 I expected there to be a lot of work involved with blogging, but WOW there is so much more to it than just writing.
-These last 5 months has taught me a lot, from SEO to Pinterest algorithms to blogger collaborations.
+These last 5 months have taught me a lot, from SEO to Pinterest algorithms to blogger collaborations.
 I run the blog alongside my full time job and have enjoyed having something that is completely different to my day job.
 The most exciting thing is when new readers find me on Google and read a full blog post, maybe even click through to more.
-It makes me feel like I’m providing them with useful content, which is the purpose of this blog.
+It makes me feel like I’m providing you guys with useful content, which is the purpose of this blog.
 I don’t have a ton of traffic or loads of social media followers, but I’ve enjoyed the journey so far and know there is a lot more I can do.

 Some of the blog highlights these past 5 months:

 - The Latvian board of tourism shared my Winter Weekend in Riga blog post on Facebook after just a month of blogging.
 It remains my most read post to date.